Rabbit Creek (South Dakota)

 Rabbit Creek is a stream in the U.S. state of South Dakota.
 It is a tributary of the Moreau River.

 Some say Rabbit Creek takes its name from nearby Rabbit Butte, while others believe the creek was named after the wild rabbits along its course.

+Pickles Creek

+Pickles Creek (45°18′23″N 102°23′58″W) is a tributary of Rabbit Creek.
+The creek has the name of Frank "Pickles" Koshirak, a local rancher.